 - Salt and black pepper to taste

-For the naan, combine water, yogurt, oil, yolk, and honey in a liquid measuring cup or bowl.
+For the naan, combine water, yogurt, oil, yolk, and honey in a liquid measuring cup.

 Process flour and yeast in a food processor to combine.
 With processor running, slowly stream in water mixture until just combined and no dry flour remains, about 10 seconds.
 Let dough rest 10 minutes.